Seneca-BSA/bsa/docs/ses250/lab4.md

 ## Purposes
 - To become familiar with measurement techniques of direct current (DC)
 - To study the relationship between voltage, resistance, and current
-- To verify Ohm's Law
+- To understand and verify Kirchhoff's Laws
 - To understand and verify Kirchhoff's Law

 ## Objectives